+Konyak languages.
 The 'Northern Naga' or Konyak languages are spoken in Arunachal Pradesh, Nagaland and adjacent areas of Burma.
 Two clusters can be distinguished, the first comprising the languages Konyak, Wancho, Phom, Khiamngan and Chang, and the second comprising Tangsa and Nocte.
 Tangsa, Nocte and Wancho are spoken in Arunachal Pradesh, whereas Konyak, Phom and Chang are spoken to the southwest in Nagaland.
-There are approximately 30,000 Wanchos in approximately forty-one villages grouped into eleven confederacies, known as jan, in the southwestern tip of Tirap district between the foothills and the Patkoi range.
+There are approximately 30,000 Wanchos in approximately 41 villages grouped into eleven confederacies, known as jan, in the southwestern tip of Tirap district between the foothills and the Patkoi range.
 To the south of the Wancho, in Nagaland, live approximately 70,000 speakers of Konyak.
 South of the Konyak live about 19,000 speakers of Phom.
 To the southeast of the Phom, approximately 16,000 Chang occupy the hinterland of Nagaland, stretching back into the high range which divides India from Burma.
 An unknown number of speakers speak Khiamngan, and the precise wherabouts of this language community is unknown.
 There were about 20,000 Tangsa in Changlang and Miao subdivisions of Tirap district.
-The Jogli, Moklum and Lunchang languages are dialects of Tangsa, divergent enough to warrant separate documentation and each spoken by well over 1,000 people.
+The Jogli, Moklum and Lunchang languages are dialects of Tangsa, divergent enough to warrant separate documentation and each spoken by well over a thousand people.
 The Noctes live in central Tirap to the northeast of the Wanchos and to the west of the Tangsas.
 There are approximately 28,000 Nocte.

-Karbí
+Karbí.
 Karbí or Mikir is spoken in the Karbi Anglong or 'Mikir Hills' of Assam as well as in the neighbouring districts of Kamrup, Nowgong and Sibsagar.
 The language is not a Brahmaputran language, but a taxon unto itself within the Tibeto-Burman language family.
-There are over 150,000 Mikir, the vast majority of whom reside in the Karbi Anglong.
+There are over 150,000 Mikir, the vast majority of which reside in the Karbi Anglong.
 Half of the Karbí are bilingual in Assamese, and amongst the younger generation the ancestral language is being abandoned at an alarming rate in favour of Assamese.

-Endangered Tibeto-Burman and Daic languages of the Indo-Burmese borderlands speakers.
+8. Endangered Tibeto-Burman and Daic Languages of the Indo-Burmese borderlands

+Ao languages.
+The Ao languages are spoken in central Nagaland.
+These are Chungli Ao, Mongsen Ao, Sangtam, Yimchungrü, Lotha, Yacham and Tengsa.
+Lotha is the most robust with about 35,000 speakers.
+All the other Ao languages together have about 65,275 speakers.
 Over one third of the population of Nagaland are not indigenous Tibeto-Burmans, but Indo-Aryan settlers.
-Due to the many languages spoken in Nagaland, the increased mobility of all population groups and the use of Assamese and Nagamese, a low-status Assamese-based creole, as lingua franca, all the Ao languages are threatened with extinction.
+Due to the many languages spoken in Nagaland, the increased mobility of all population groups and the use of Assamese and Nagamese, a low-status Assamese-based creole, as lingue franche, all the Ao languages are threatened with extinction.